JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](/img/elephantone.jpg)

-__Elephant One__ was the first major development to be granted planning permission at the Elephant.
+__Elephant One__ was the first major development to be granted planning permission at the Elephant, back in 2006.
 It was originally to be called __Oakmayne Plaza__, but was subsequently renamed __Tribeca Square__ and then finally named __Elephant One__ after [protests from residents and the Council](http://www.london-se1.co.uk/news/view/7373).
 It is not to be confused with Lendlease's similarly named and similarly shameful [__One the Elephant__](/one-the-elephant) development.

 __Elephant One__ is a mixed-use development including a cinema, shops, new Market Square, 270 student rooms and 370 private residences for market rent with no affordable housing of any kind.
 Rooms in the student block are currently being advertised for upwards of [£289 per week](https://www.casitaa.com/accommodation/81-portchester-house-london-uk) (for a room).

 ![](https://pbs.twimg.com/media/CBXYmc6XIAAHGsy.jpg)

-The development has been constructed entirely using an [offsite prefabricated construction technique](http://www.laingorourke.com/media/news-releases/2015/laing-o-rourke-led-consortium-awarded.aspx) pioneered by Laing (the company that built the neighbouring Heygate estate).
+The development has been constructed entirely using an [offsite prefabricated construction technique](http://www.laingorourke.com/media/news-releases/2015/laing-o-rourke-led-consortium-awarded.aspx) pioneered by Laing (the company that built the neighbouring Heygate estate in the 1970s).
 Even the [bathrooms](http://www.modulor.ae/index.php?page=view_pages_detail&tbl_pages_id=eacf5a7153) are [prefabricated in Dubai](http://www.london-se1.co.uk/news/view/7609).

 ## Planning History
-The site of development's buildings was originally a light industrial estate owned by the GLC until 1987, when it was transferred to Southwark Council.
+The main development site was originally a light industrial estate owned by the GLC until 1987, when it was transferred to Southwark Council.
 Southwark subsequently sold it to a subsidiary of __British Land Plc__, which in 2006 [sold](http://crappistmartin.github.io/images/LR_DV4Eadon2006.pdf) the site for £8.5m to [__Eadon Estates Ltd__](https://services.gov.im/ded/services/companiesregistry/viewcompany.iom?Id=145829), an anonymous SPV/shell company registered in Isle of Man.

 Having obtained planning permission for the site in December 2006, in March 2007 __Eadon Estates Ltd__ [sold the site](http://crappistmartin.github.io/images/LR_Eadon2007.pdf) to [__Eadon Ltd__](https://services.gov.im/ded/services/companiesregistry/viewcompany.iom?Id=149600) (another anonymous Oakmayne/Delancey offshore SPV) for £18m.

-__Eadon Ltd__ then submitted a [new planning application in 2007](http://www.london-se1.co.uk/news/view/3077), claiming viabilty poverty due to the large sum (£18m) paid for the site and which revised downwards the amount of affordable housing.
+__Eadon Ltd__ then submitted a [new planning application in 2007](http://www.london-se1.co.uk/news/view/3077), claiming viabilty poverty due to the large sum (£18m) paid for the site, reducing the affordable housing offer as a result.
 It was [approved](http://moderngov.southwark.gov.uk/Data/Planning%20Committee/20071218/Agenda/Item%2064Report%20Former%20Castle%20Industrial%20Estate,%20Elephant%20Road,%20London,SE17.pdf) on the basis that the developer would provide a number of affordable retail units and a market square for traders displaced from the shopping centre.
 It would also provide a basement area, which would be used as vehicular service access for the new shopping centre and would also contain a market storage area with lift access to the market square above.
 The basement area would be accessed off New Kent Road.

 ![](/img/tribeca2007or.jpg)
 *Extract from 2007 [planning committee report](http://moderngov.southwark.gov.uk/Data/Planning%20Committee/20071218/Agenda/Item%2064Report%20Former%20Castle%20Industrial%20Estate,%20Elephant%20Road,%20London,SE17.pdf)*